Color, 1972, 100 mins. 37 secs.

 Starring Farley Granger, Barbara Bouchet, Rosalba Neri, Umberto Raho, Patrizia Viotti

-Thanks to the inspired teaming of Eurocult goddesses Bouchet and Neri, both of whom have copious nude scenes ensuring a strong fan following, Amuck! succeeds as a slinky thriller guaranteed to raise one's temperature a few degrees even if the mystery angle itself is rather limited.
-All three leads offer enthusiastic performances, with Granger's shifty, wooden demeanor actually serving him well in contrast to some of his less limited giallo turns in So Sweet, So Dead and What Have They Done to Your Daughters?
+Thanks to the inspired teaming of cinema goddesses Bouchet and Neri, both of whom have copious nude scenes ensuring a strong fan following, Amuck! succeeds as a slinky thriller guaranteed to raise one's temperature a few degrees even if the mystery angle itself is rather limited.
+All three leads offer enthusiastic performances, with Granger's shifty, wooden demeanor actually serving him well.
 Meanwhile Neri takes top acting honors for her nasty bitch in heat routine, which really comes into play during the feverish drawing room climax.
 For once all of the sex scenes and bare skin are genuinely integral to the story, which features a haunting flashback near the end accompanied by Teo Usuelli's catchy, repetitive theme song in which a woman repeatedly purrs, "Sexually!"
 This nifty piece has become a retro music staple in recent years thanks to CD compilations, gaining a familiarity to rival Vampyros Lesbos, but the entire score is sublimely catchy and evocative.